Happiness is writing for me but where does the time go and how much do I actually write?

 driving gives her pleasure

-walking leaves her cold.
+and walking leaves her cold.

-Doreen is a voracious reader
+Doreen’s a voracious reader

-and her stories entertain
+writing stories that entertain

 with characters and dialogue